 With our support, spotting tax avoidance is straightforward.
 You may think it is difficult to spot, or that you need to be an expert.
 We can show you how to protect yourself from tax avoidance schemes.

-Read our quick guide to spotting signs of tax avoidance.
+You can read our quick guide to spotting signs of tax avoidance.

 Check your pay